capbash/capbash-phoenix/README.md

 capbash-phoenix
 ==============

-Scripts for installing [phoenix](https://github.com/phoenixframework/phoenix), should be used in conjunction with capbash
+Scripts for installing [phoenix](http://www.phoenixframework.org) development environment, should be used in conjunction with capbash

 # How to Install #